 Service monitoring permissions can be changed to be user-specific.
 This affects what a user can see on the Service Monitoring page.
-These permissions can be changed between Read Only and Read/Write.
+You can change permissions between Read Only, or Read/Write.

 Syslog Permissions

 - Only an admin user can view all syslog messages received from an IP address that Vista Manager has not discovered in the network. - Any device can send syslog messages.
 If the source IP address does not correspond with a Vista device, only an admin user can view the message. - A user can only view and search for syslog messages on the network or for a specific device they have read/write access to. - A user cannot edit or delete syslog messages.